A Safe 11.5% Yield?

 That’s a low payout ratio of just 44%.
 What inspired this adjustment?
 Analysts’ estimates for NII rose by nearly $300 million.

 By the way, if you’ve ever wondered why I have so little faith in analysts, this is a perfect example… They underestimated the company’s NII by nearly 50%.

-Next year, NII is projected to come down $82 million, which isn’t what we want to see.
+Next year, NII is projected by Bloomberg to come down $82 million, which isn’t what we want to see.
 But the dividend will still be comfortably covered, even at the lower NII number.

 Not Much History

 New Residential has a short but solid dividend history.
 It began paying a dividend in 2013 and has raised it every year.